Talking About Speech Balloons: Introduction

 There are two common tail shapes for speech balloons, curved and linear.

-Curved tails have rounded curve in their center.
+Curved tails have rounded curves in their center.
 Linear tails are straight, without a curve.

 Check out the curves on this example of an elliptical balloon.